M4NU5/Personal_Website/content/blog/story_time/safe-agile-is-a-scam-reflections/index.md

 The most fundamental criticism was my assumption that people naturally gravitate toward efficiency.
 That's not reality.
 Plenty of people don't care about optimization if they're hitting their goals, why do more?
 This is a legitimate approach to work, and my original argument didn't account for it.

 This is where I was weakest.
-I wrote prescriptively about what engineers should do, but prescriptive language doesn't invite adaptation—it demands compliance.
+I wrote prescriptively about what engineers should do, but prescriptive language doesn't invite adaptation - it demands compliance.
 The irony?
 This is exactly what makes SAFe problematic: assuming one framework fits all contexts.
 I was doing the same thing from the opposite direction.

 **Better approach: share ideas, not mandates.
 Let people take what works and ignore the rest.**